 Posted By: Kaplan Schweser

-While everyone hears about the difficulty of the CFA® Level I exam, very few believe it until they experience it for themselves.
-To pass the exam, you will need to achieve at least the minimum passing score (MPS) set by the CFA Institute Board of Governors after each exam.
-The 2016 CFA Level I pass rate was only 43%.
-People who are studying for the CFA exam are smart, driven, and want to pass just as much as you do.
+While everyone hears about the difficulty of Level I of the CFA® Program I exam, very few believe it until they experience it for themselves.
+To pass the exam, you will need to achieve at least the minimum passing score (MPS) set by the Board of Governors of CFA Institute after each exam.
+The 2016 Level I pass rate was only 43%.
+People who are studying for the CFA Program exam are smart, driven, and want to pass just as much as you do.
 That means it is crucial that you have a study plan and adhere to it.

 We recommend following the Prepare > Practice > Perform® method of studying.
 In the prepare stage, you absorb information through reading and listening to lectures.
 In the practice stage, you start working through practice problems.
 In the perform stage, you simulate exam conditions to assess your level of readiness.